amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/RAID.md

 - Project management tools e.g Loop, Confluence
 - Visual collaboration tools e.g Miro

-Each tool comes with its own set of distinct advantages and potential disadvantages for capturing and managing RAID
+Each tool comes with its own set of perceived advantages and disadvantages for capturing and managing RAID

 ## RAID Planning Events